 And this old building as we head on north . . .

 We eventually find Coyote Creek State Park and pull in searching for a spot to land for a few days.
 There are none available, and I am sorely disappointed as this is a beautiful little park along Coyote Creek and I would have loved spending time here.

 We pull back out onto that country road and head north again.
-We haven’t gone but a about four miles is my guess and the road narrows.
-I mean as in MAYBE a lane a half wide.
+We haven’t gone but about four miles and the road narrows.
+I mean as in MAYBE a half lane wide.
 God forbid we meet a big ol’ diesel pusher here!
-Fortunately we do not, but the storm clouds have gathered and it begins to rain and thunder rolls.
+Fortunately we do not, but the storm clouds have gathered and it begins to rain.
+Thunder rolls.

-As we creep along the ridge of this paved goat path I see a bolt of lightning to the left and a half beat later the loudest clap of thunder I have ever heard.
+As we creep along the ridge of this paved goat path I see a bolt of lightning out of the corner of my eye.
+A half beat later the loudest clap of thunder I have ever heard shakes the van.
 I am pretty sure I screamed.
-The Chiweenie Brothers, used to thunderstorms by now, but we’re back to square one after this, are in my lap.
-“It’s okay, guys, we’ll only hear the thunder AFTER the lignting has struck.
+The Chiweenie Brothers are used to thunderstorms by now, but we’re back to square one after this and they are both in my lap.
+“It’s okay, guys, we’ll only hear the thunder AFTER the lightning has struck.
 We lived to tell the tale, so calm down,” I tell them.
 Thankfully that narrow strip of what they claim to be roadway is only three miles in length.

 July 10-13, 2019 Leaving Las Vegas we motor the short three miles to Storrie Lake State Park.
 It’s a smallish park that gets lots of use from locals who love water sports from fishing to boating, and everything in between